chrisguoado/autotest/README.md

 this.logger.error(`case ${config.name}: failed to add device into the list`);
 ```

-In the run function, you can utilize any features of `Puppeteer` as well as some utilities that `autotest` has already prepared for you:
+You can utilize any features of `Puppeteer` as well as some utilities that `autotest` has already prepared for you:

 ```
 // navigate to an element indicated by selector 'input[placeholder="input your password"]',